google/WebFundamentals/src/content/en/updates/posts/2016/03/mse-sourcebuffer.markdown

 You can try out MSE at [simpl.info/mse](https://simpl.info/mse).
 The code below is from that example.

 A `MediaSource` represents a source of media for an audio or video element.
-Once a `MediaSource` object is instantiated and its `open` event has fired, media segments can be added via a `SourceBuffer`:
+Once a `MediaSource` object is instantiated and its `open` event has fired, `SourceBuffer`s for it can be added, which act as buffers for media segments:

 {% highlight javascript %}
 var mediaSource = new MediaSource();